systematic-magic/AgingPubMed/research_papers_pdf.rst

    :alt: Figure callouts
    :scale: 99%

 13.2.
+Check placement of figures in the text:

-Figures should be positioned at the bottom of the page when not occupying a full page in PDF.
+- Figures should be positioned at the bottom of the page when not occupying a full page in PDF.

+    - In rare instances a figure legend may extend to the top of the following page due to spatial limitations.
+This is OK, but please check with production to make sure the legend cannot be made to fit on the same page as the figure.

+- Each figure should be placed after its first callout except when it’s not possible due to limitations of what can fit on one page and the size of figures and tables that are called out around each other.

 :ref:`+ HTML checks<figures_html_research_papers>`